brianmcn/Zelda1RandoTools/doc/use.md

 of information.)

 The MonsterDetail and FloorDropDetail information appear as tiny icons in the corners of rooms on the map.
-If you want to briefly make these icons larger and see a legend, you can mouse-hover the checkbox in the very bottom right of the dungeon tab.
-If you want to permanently keep the icons on their larger size, click that checkbox.
+If you want to briefly make these icons larger and see a legend, you can mouse-hover the button in the very bottom right of the dungeon tab.
+If you want to permanently keep the icons on their larger size, click that button to toggle the size.

 While the vast majority of RoomType choices represent staircases (e.g. transport 2, item basement), NPCs (e.g. bomb ugrade, hungry Goriya), or geometry- blockers (e.g. chutes, moats), there are also four special RoomTypes to mark the entrance to the dungeon, along with which direction you entered from.